Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 In my notes, I marked October 15 to 18 for a coastal Low AND October 24-25.

-These missed us, but did play on a large deep trough in the atmosphere.
+These missed us but did play on a large, deep trough in the atmosphere.

 Recent Jet Stream

 I am completing and posting this report on November 20.
-This is just prior to the first Lake Effect Snow Event of the season, and possibly break out of snow showers in metro areas.
+This is just prior to the first Lake Effect Snow Event of the season, and possibly a break out of snow showers in metro areas.

-I want to show the 10 day jet stream animation to highlight what I think will be common this winter:
+I want to show the 10-day jet stream animation to highlight what I think will be common this winter.

 Notice the BLUE/GREEN Deep Trough of cold air swing in and stall briefly across the Eastern US through the weekend.
-Then a surge of mid air, followed by the next deep trough around or just after Thanksgiving.
+Then a surge of mild air, followed by the next deep trough around or just after Thanksgiving.

-Take Away: I see extremes with strong cold storms AND warm ups in between.
+Take Away: I see extremes with strong cold storms AND warm-ups in between.

 However, much like the 11 days of rain followed by 38 dry days, we can end up locked in one or the other extreme for a while this season.
 That can lead to some periods with extensive cold and storms, but also long mild stretches.